Hanan Ben Ari: Lo Levad (2016–present)

 In May 2021 he released the single "Dreaming like Yosef" which he wrote together with his brother Neria.
 The following month he performed on 4 consecutive days at the Caesarea Maritima theater.

 Because of the Coronavirus outbreak of 2019, no Akum Award was awarded in 2020.
 In 2021, Ben Ari retroactively won the Akum Award for "Artist of the Year" and most played song of 2020 for "If You Want".

-On September 6, 2021, he won "Singer of the Year" in the annual Kan Gimel song parade.
+On September 6, 2021, Ben-Ari won "Singer of the Year" in the annual Kan Gimel song parade.
 On December 6, 2021, Ben Ari released a music video for his single "Makom".